nandoflorestan/use-dart-from-js/README.md

 ## Dart vs TypeScript

 Most people will tell you to build JS libraries in TypeScript.
-But TypeScript unfortunately inherits the main problems with JavaScript: new, this, class... you know these problems [and others](https://www.destroyallsoftware.com/talks/wat).
+But TypeScript unfortunately inherits the main problems with JavaScript: `new`, `this`, `class`... you know these problems [and others](https://www.destroyallsoftware.com/talks/wat).
 Javascript really is a language that makes kittens cry every day.
 TypeScript is a superset of Javascript, and this is both its strength and its weakness.

 TypeScript assumes you are writing classes.
 But its syntax for writing classes is terribly verbose.
 I see myself writing the names of the instance variables 4 (FOUR!) times just to get a constructor going...